 \textbf{``Nothing'' nodes:} A scene graph is inherently sparse, and constructing a realistic and informative representation of the environment for our tasks requires more than simply modeling objects and rooms.
 RGB-D images and segmentation results not only reveal where objects are present, but also where no objects exist in the scene.
 The absence of objects is informative.
-We encode this negative space by introducing a nothing object, which explicitly represents regions confirmed to be free of objects.
-For the current active TSDF map, we threshold it to form the 3D occupancy grid and then identify the largest cuboid in free space within it.
-This is achieved by extending the classic problem of finding the largest rectangle in a histogram into three dimensions.
-Because the TSDF map is confined to a local area and efficient algorithms exist for the 2D formulation, this extension remains computationally lightweight.
+We encode this negative space by introducing a ``nothing'' object, which explicitly represents regions confirmed to be free of objects.
+We threshold the TSDF to get the 3D occupancy grid and identify the largest free-space cuboid within it.
+This is the classic problem of finding the ``largest rectangle in a histogram'', extended to three dimensions.

 \textbf{Structure nodes:} In the scene graph, ``room'' nodes only store positional information and room labels.
 To capture more detailed spatial properties, we introduce structure nodes that encode the size and shape of each room.
-Our approach follows the VS-Graph framework \cite{tourani2025vs}, with YOSO \cite{hu2023yoso} as the detection front-end.
+Our technique follows the VS-Graph framework \cite{tourani2025vs} with YOSO \cite{hu2023yoso} as the detection front-end.
 The structure node incorporates elements such as walls, doors, windows, blinds, and curtains.
-After segmentation, we perform RANSAC \cite{fischler1981random} plane fitting on the point cloud data associated with each segmentation mask.
-We then fit a bounding box to all the inliers associated with that fitted plane.
-To ensure accurate wall mapping, we require that each wall be observed multiple times before being added to the graph.
+After segmentation, we first perform RANSAC \cite{fischler1981random} plane fitting on the point cloud data associated with each segmentation mask.
+We then fit a bounding box to all the inliers.
+Walls are quite difficult to detect accurately.
+So we require that each wall be observed multiple times before being added to the graph.
 We further apply Euclidean clustering to the RANSAC output to prevent the generation of excessively long walls.
 This was important to ensure that the scene graph does not merge spatially separated but co-planar wall segments into a single excessively long wall.